WordPress.com vs WordPress.org: which one do you actually need

 Software costBuilt into monthly plansFree, open source

-Move to another hostLimitedYes, anytime
+Move to another hostLimitedYes

 Frequently asked questions